Parents cooperating with health officials after New Jersey teen party leads to Covid-19 cluster - KVIA

 Parents have since been more responsive, a statement from Middletown Health Department Director Rich DeBenedetto says in part, “We have received a large response from parents who weren’t aware of the situation and thankful that they could address it with their kids and ensure they get tested/quarantine.”

-In a press conference on Thursday, Governor Phil Murphy warned residents, especially young people, not to congregate indoors.
+In a press conference on Thursday, Gov. Phil Murphy warned residents, especially young people, not to congregate indoors.

-“Congregating, even if you’re a young person and you’re healthy — and you may be asymptomatic and you think you’re invincible — you can’t congregate closely indoors,” Murphy said on Thursday.
+“Congregating, even if you’re a young person and you’re healthy — and you may be asymptomatic and you think you’re invincible — you can’t congregate closely indoors,” Murphy said.

 The governor is now urging anyone who may have attended the party to come forward and speak with health officials.

 “To be perfectly clear this is not a witch hunt to root out anyone who was drinking underage although we do not condone underage drinking, and remember folks, it is illegal.
 But this is not what this is about.
-This is a race against the clock to ensure that everyone who may have been exposed to coronavirus is identified before they infect anyone else,” said Murphy.
+This is a race against the clock to ensure that everyone who may have been exposed to coronavirus is identified before they infect anyone else,” Murphy said.

 Comments